youhyunjo/cliq/README.md

 - See <https://docs.python.org/3/library/argparse.html>
 - Add arguments to the `self.parser`
 - Write the `run` method
-- Your command runs standalone if you don't use the `app` variable.
+- Your command runs standalone if you don't use the `app` variable, which allows your command to access config variables through `app.config`.

 Create a command script:
 ```